-The St. George’s medicine interview is a multiple mini interview (MMI) that consists of eight stations each lasting for five minutes.
-The stations are extremely varied, including answering questions, solving problems, and engaging in role-play.
+St. George’s, University of London’s medicine interview is a Multiple Mini Interview (MMI) that consists of eight stations each lasting for five minutes.
+The stations are extremely varied, including answering questions, solving problems, and engaging in role-play or scenario-based tasks.

 Aside from being able to answer some of the more typical medical school interview questions, it is worthwhile to learn more about different topics in medicine – both key events in the past and current developments.